 In 2014, the Committee focused on ensuring that the senior management team that had successfully created significant value for OMC be hired given their knowledge of the industry, their past execution track record and their demonstrated ability to work as a team in an entrepreneurial culture.
 This team also brought their extensive knowledge and understanding of the assets of the Corporation.
-The Committee also recognizes the positive benefits from having the entrepreneurial spirit of Messrs.
-Sean Roosen, John Burzynski and Bryan A. Coates assisted by Ms. Elif Lévesque and Mr. Joseph de la Plante.
-The mandate to the management team was to establish a leading intermediate royalty company through the acquisition and creation of new royalties and streams to complete the initial assets of Osisko.
+The Committee also recognizes the positive benefits from having the entrepreneurial spirit under the leadership of Mr. Sean Roosen.
+The mandate of the management team was to establish a leading intermediate royalty company through the acquisition and creation of new royalties and streams to complete the initial assets of Osisko.
 The initial key strategic objectives, which are still in force today are: